4Sighteducation/VESPA-questionniare-v2/vespa-activities-v3/✅_HANDOVER_UI_FIXES_COMPLETE.md

 ---

-## ⚠️ Critical Warning

-**Do not deploy v1v to production users.** It has a blocking bug.
-The dashboard loads and looks pretty, but core functionality (viewing student work) is broken.
+## ✅ Ready for Production

+**Version 1w is now deployed** with the critical bug fixed.
+The dashboard is fully functional.

-Test account (tut7@vespa.academy / Alena Ramsey) is fine for testing once bug is fixed - Alena now has response data after migration fix.
+Test account (tut7@vespa.academy / Alena Ramsey) has response data and can be used for testing.

 ---

-**Status**: Waiting for `allActivities` Vue error resolution before proceeding.
+**Status**: ✅ Bug fixed, built, and deployed

 **Last Modified**: December 1, 2025
-**Next Action**: Debug Vue reactivity issue in StudentWorkspace.vue
+**Completed By**: AI Assistant
+**Next Action**: Test with users and gather feedback on drag-and-drop functionality